openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-webview.md

 **Error Description**

-Attempted to delete a non-existent JavaScriptProxy.
+Attempting to delete a non-existent JavaScriptProxy.

 **Possible Causes**

-The passed JavaScriptProxy was not previously registered.
+The provided JavaScriptProxy was not previously registered.

 **Resolution Steps**

-Verify if the passed JavaScriptProxy was successfully registered.
+Check if the provided JavaScriptProxy was successfully registered.

 ## 17100009 Previous Zoom In/Out Operation Failed